marksands/marksands.github.com/_posts/2016-6-19-wwdc-2016-what-you-might-have-missed.markdown

 ### APFS

 _Ding!_ This also isn’t news, but it’s worth mentioning in case you were living under a rock last week.
 Apple announced their new file system coming in 2017, and it sounds very promising.
-It’s available as a developer preview in macOS Seirra if you feel daring.
+It’s available as a developer preview in macOS Sierra if you feel daring.

 ### Developer Certificates available per-machine